codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 ## Prerequisites

-* Check that you have [created a Codat company](/configure/portal/companies#add-a-new-company) that represents your SMB customer and linked it to an accounting platform.
+* Check that you have [created a Codat company](/configure/portal/companies#add-a-new-company) that represents your SMB customer and linked it to an accounting software.
 If you are already using Codat for lending, it's likely you have previously created some companies.

   You should also create and connect a test company to use while building your solution.